We are the Food Distribution Research Society, Inc.

 (Swipe left for more reviews.)

-Participating in the FDRS case study competition was the highlight of my Senior year.
+The FDRS case study competition is the most beneficial academic programParticipating in the FDRS case study competition was the highlight of my Senior year.
 Having a chance to meet students from colleges across the country with similar degree aspirations and interests was a neat experience.
 The FDRS society did a great job in planning out several field trips for all of the students and staff, making the trip unique to the locale to provide a hands on and visual learning opportunity.
 On top of that the event incorporates critical thinking, problem solving skills, and presenting in front of an audience, all of which are all crucial skills for life beyond being an undergraduate.
 The competition also provides something interesting and recent to talk about with future potential employers during interviews after graduation.
 Overall, participating in the FDRS case study competition was a very positive experience and I would recommend taking advantage of the opportunity to everyone.

-The FDRS case study competition is the most beneficial academic programCollaborating with a team to solve real marketing problems for a client was one of the most rewarding parts of participating in FDRS.
+The FDRS case study competition was the highlight of my Senior yearCollaborating with a team to solve real marketing problems for a client was one of the most rewarding parts of participating in FDRS.

 Collaborating with a team to solve real marketing problemsFDRS allowed me to step outside of the classroom and work with my fellow students to create something useful for our client.
 It tested our time management and collaboration skills and was a great opportunity to showcase all the knowledge we gained in class.